Politics - Can We Talk?

 Interested in using this conversation guide?
 Click here to tell us about it!

 We’re happy to help!

-In this conversation, we explore our own experience about how we learned to talk about politics . . . or to avoid it.
+In this conversation, we explore how we talk about politics and our hopes for improving how we do that.
 We share stories about what has happened around our political conversations and consider the impact this has on our relationships with friends and family.
-This isn’t a conversation about issues, but rather a discovery of how we decide who to relate to and at what depth based on our knowledge of political views.
+This isn’t a conversation about issues, but rather a discovery of the ways our knowledge of others’ political views impact how we decide who to relate to and at what depth we feel comfortable talking.